solidocean007/Retail-Sight/README.md

 - 🧑‍🤝‍🧑 **Team Collaboration:** Users can view and interact with posts from others in their company or supplier network.
 - 🔐 **Permissions & Roles:** Role-based access for admins, sales reps, and suppliers to control what each user sees and can do.

+🔁 Real-Time Collaboration
+💬 Commenting System: Users can add, like, and delete comments on posts.
+Comment modals show timestamps and dynamically update.

+❤️ Like Comments: Tap the heart to show appreciation.
+Liked by you = ❤️, otherwise 🤍.

+👥 User Attribution: Comment usernames are clickable for deeper insights.

+📊 Advanced Goal Tracking
+📈 Track post submissions across accounts and users.

+🧮 Auto-calculates completion percentage.

+🎯 Set per-user submission quotas.

+🗂 Admin view of user and account progress via toggleable tables.

+🧠 Smart Account Management
+🔍 Use the multi-account selector to assign goals to specific stores.

+📦 Paginated, searchable account tables for fast setup.

+✅ Select/deselect all accounts with one click.

+🖼 Post Detail Viewer
+🔎 View full post details in a blur-up modal.

+💬 Interact with comments in-context from the post view.

+⚡ Cached and lazy-loaded for performance.

 ---

 🆕 User Onboarding & Access Control